dmaone/CommonSense/README.md

 * P12(all pins of it) cannot be used for analog connections.
 That means you can only assign Rows to those pins.
 * D0 and D1 MUST be electrically connected to the ground.
 Use P0[3] for D0 and P3[2] for D1 (you can't use those pins for anything else anyway - they have 1uF capacitors connected to them).
 Can be any pins except P12[x] though.
 * It is better to separate Rows and Cols by a pin electrically connected to the ground, but not necessary.
 If you use adjacent pins - one matrix cell will have higher readings, that's all.
+* Rows.
+Simplest part.
+No restrictions.
 * Columns.
+Columns must be assigned so that last column is Cols[23].
+If you have a 16-column matrix, physical leftmost column is Cols[8].
+Extra columns can be left auto-assigned.

-This is where things start to get complicated.
-Internally, there are 2 ADC blocks, connected to Cols[0-11] and Cols[12-23].
+If you have dual-ADC version - things start to get complicated.
+ADC blocks are connected to Cols[0-11] and Cols[12-23].
 They're counted DOWN.
 Which means
   1. Columns must be balanced.
 So those 16 columns become 8 + 8. and
   2. FIRST n columns will not be read if there's less than 24 columns.
 So, for 16-column keyboard, real columns will be Cols[4] - Cols[11] and Cols[16] - Cols[23].
 To make things more interesting, column order is NOT reversed.
 Seriously, I need to consider making this part easier :)
-* Rows.
-Simplest part.
-No restrictions.

 So.

 ## Recommended pinout
 * D0: P0[3]
-* D1: P3[2]
+* D1 (if exists): P3[2]
 * Rows: P0[0, 1, 5, 6, 7], P15[3, 4, 5].
 Alternatively, P12 can be used to free more analog-capable pins, but watch for ExpHdr pins.
 * Cols: P1[0-7], P2[0, 2-7], P3[0, 1, 3-7], P15[0, 1, 2].
 * P0[2], P0[4] to +5V, P0[3], P3[2] to the ground.

-NOTE: D1 only exists in dual-ADC configuration - so may not always exist in the project.
+* ExpHdr (solenoid/LED connector) is configured to blink the kit's LED.
+Leave it assigned as is, unless you really know what you're doing.

 Whew.
 Hopefully you're done with soldering now.